Skip to main content

 Entrance requirements

-Entry to full time study can be achieved in a number of ways depending on an individual’s circumstances.
-The requirements, and how these can be met, are outlined in the TAFE admissions guide for entry to full time courses for entry to full time courses.
+Entry to full time study can be achieved in a number of ways.
+The requirements, and how these can be met, are outlined in the TAFE Admissions Guide for Entry to Full Time Courses.

-In short, entrance requirements set the minimum literacy and numeracy skills or AQF qualification levels required for admission to a course.
-School students who do not achieve an Online Literacy and Numeracy Assessment, are encouraged to find out about alternative pathways to TAFE.
-Entrance requirements only apply to non-competitive courses, which attract lower numbers of applications.
+Entrance requirements set the minimum literacy and numeracy skills or AQF qualification levels required for admission to a course.
+School students who do not achieve an Online Literacy and Numeracy Assessment (OLNA), are encouraged to find out about alternative pathways to TAFE.
+Entrance requirements apply to both competitive and non-competitive courses.
+You must meet these requirements to be considered for entry.

-Competitive courses are of high demand and require applicants to meet selection criteria in addition to the entrance requirements.
+Competitive courses are in high demand and require applicants to meet selection criteria in addition to the entrance requirements.

 Alternative pathways for school students who do not meet the OLNA standards